ray-cast/trianglepacker/README.md

 # trianglepacker
-this library that help to packs triangles of a 3D mesh into a texture.
+trianglepacker.hpp is a C++11/17 single required source file, that help to packs triangles of a 3D mesh into a texture, this method is a fast greedy algorithm, the output is looks like a blender's lightmappack, but the quality is not better than blender,

+this library can support rectangle pack, when part of input indices are converted from a quad to two triangles, that two triangle become combiend and can result in a quad, see the below images.

 ![preview1.png](https://github.com/ray-cast/trianglepacker/raw/master/preview1.png)
 ![preview2.png](https://github.com/ray-cast/trianglepacker/raw/master/preview2.png)